-"(1) IN GENERAL .- Out of any money in the Treasury of the United States not othorwise appropriated, there are appropriated for making payments to States.
-Tribal governments, and units of local government under this section, \$150,000,000 for fiscal year 2020.
+"(1) IN GENERAL .- Out of any money in the Treasury of the United States not otherwise appropriated, there are appropriated for making payments to States.
+Tribal governments, and units of local government under this section, \$150,000,000,000 for fiscal year the Secretary shall reserve

-FUNDS .--- OF RESERVATION OF the "(2) amount appropriated under paragraph (1), the Secretary shall reserve
+FUNDS.-OF RESERVATION OF "(2) amount appropriated under paragraph (1),

-"(A) \$3.000,000,000 of such amount for mak-ing payments to the District of Columbia, the Commonwealth of Puerto Rico, the United States Virgin Islands, Guam, tho Commonwealth of the Northern Mariana Islands, and American Samoa; and
+"(A) \$3,000,000,000 of such amount for mak-ing payments to the District of Columbia, the Commonwealth of Puerto Rico, the United States Virgin Islands, Guam, tho Commonwealth of the Northern Mariana Islands, and American Samoa; and

-"(B) \$8,000,000,000 of such amount for making payments to Tribal governments.
+"(R) \$8,000,000,000 of such amount for making payments to Tribal governments.